Geize/Geize-Processing-16S/README.md

 **6. Plotting graphs.**

-Here, you also find a R script to plot some graphics.
-You can plot different graphics emphasizing "little this or little that".
+Here, you also find a R script to plot some graphs.
+However, you can plot different graphs emphasizing "little this or little that".
 It is up to you.

 <br/> All the best for us! 🤓